 - Mission: To help CSU campuses carry out EO1111 by developing guidelines, implementation strategies, tools, and resources.

-- Principle: To apply universal design, an approach to designing products and services usable by the greatest number of people, including individuals with disabilities.
+- Principle: To apply universal design, an approach to designing products and services usable by the greatest number of people.

 - Strategy: To stimulate collaboration to effect changes that will ultimately benefit all.